China cruise ship death toll exceeds 400, victims mourned

 “In the midst of disaster, we are all of one heart, the whole nation helping each other, staunchly moving forward,” it wrote.

-The company which operated the ship has apologised for the disaster and said it would “fully” cooperate with the investigation.
+The company which operated the ship has apologized for the disaster and said it would “fully” cooperate with the investigation.
 Beijing has pledged there would be “no cover-up”.

 Police have detained the captain and chief engineer for questioning as part of the investigation.
 An initial probe found the ship was not overloaded and had enough life vests on board.